The small Black (Turtle) Bean is popular in Portuguese, Spanish and Latin American (Hispanic) cuisine, and the Cajun, Creole cuisine of Louisiana.

 Is it not beautiful and mouthwatering?

-In the dry format, because of the colour of the beans, any extraneous dust will show very conspicuously in the packaging.
+In the dry format, because of the color of the beans, any extraneous dust will show very conspicuously in the packaging.

 That is why The Goudas Company goes the extra step in polishing the Beans to achieve a beautiful appearance.